miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 ### Lecture

 #### Atom Bonding
 The materials that we know from our day to day life, result from atoms bonding with each other to form something bigger.
 They can bond with each other through different forms.
-Metals, for example, bond with other non-metals through a ionic bond.
+Metals, for example, bond with other non-metals through an ionic bond.
 Non-metals bond with each other through covalent bonds.
 And metals bond to each other through a metallic bond.

 Now, for us to understand electric current we first have to understand the metallic bond.
 As you previously heard, every element wants to have a full outer shell layer.
 This means that non-metals usually want to receive electrons to fill up their outer layer, because their outer layer is already quite full.
 Metals on the other hand normally want to give up electrons, as there outer layer is quite empty and filling it up would be more difficult to do.